FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz/README.md

-## Talk: "Type-directed TDD with FizzBuzz"
+## Talk: "Exploring type-directed test-driven development: a case study using FizzBuzz"

 [![Build Status](https://travis-ci.org/FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz.png)](https://travis-ci.org/FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz)

+(Note: Travis seems to be having problems with timeouts or something downloading Scala library dependencies.
+This project builds fine, if you do it locally.)

-Presentation for Pittsburgh TechFest 2014, June 7, 2014.
+Presentation for [Pittsburgh TechFest](http://pghtechfest.com/) 2014, Saturday June 7, 2014.

 ### Abstract